-A key enabling technology for certified software is to write formal proofs and specifications as typed functional programs, then have a computer automatically check the validity of the proofs, in the same way a static type-checker does type-checking.
+Mechanized metalogic.
+A key enabling technology for certified software is to write formal proofs and specifications as typed functional programs, then have a computer automatically check the validity of the proofs, in the same way a static typechecker does type-checking.
 This idea came from the well-known Curry-Howard correspondence referring to the generalization of a syntactic analogy between systems of formal logic and computational calculi first discovered by the American logicians Haskell Curry and William Howard.
-Most advances for developing large-scale machine-checkable proofs were made only during the past 10 years; see the excellent survey by Barendregt and Geuvers [2] and a 2008 overview article by Hales [11].
+Most advances for developing large-scale machinecheckable proofs were made only during the past 10 years; see an excellent survey by Barendregt and Geuvers2 and a 2008 overview article by Hales.11

-In the context of certified software, there are a few more requirements: the logic must be consistent and expressive so software developers can express everything they want to say.
+In the context of certified software, a few more requirements must be addressed: The logic must be consistent and expressive so software developers can express everything they want to say.
 It must also support explicit machine-checkable proof objects and be simple enough that the proof checker can be hand-verified for correctness.

-Because software components may be developed using different programming languages and certified using different domainspecific logics and type systems, mechanized metalogic must also support meta-reasoning.
+Because software components may be developed using different programming languages and certified using different domain-specific logics and type systems, mechanized metalogic must also support meta-reasoning.
 It can be used to represent the syntax, inference rules, and meta-proofs (for their soundness) of the specialized object logics.

-Much of the current work on certified software is carried out in the Coq proof assistant [16].
-Coq itself provides a rich higher-order logic with powerful inductive definitions, both crucial for writing modular proofs and expressive specifications.
+Much of the current work on certified software is carried out in the Coq proof assistant.16 Coq itself provides a rich higher-order logic with powerful inductive definitions, both crucial to writing modular proofs and expressive specifications.